-- 2.1 The Role of the Head of Internal Audit and contract management is provided by South Norfolk Council to; Breckland, Broadland, North Norfolk and South Norfolk District Councils, Great Yarmouth Borough Council, Norwich City Council and the Broads Authority.
-All Authorities are bound by a Partnership Agreement. - 2.2 The delivery of the internal audit plans for each Authority is provided by an external audit contractor, who reports directly to the Head of Internal Audit at South Norfolk Council.
-The internal audit work is delivered by an outsourced provider, TIAA Ltd. The contract for this service commenced from 1 April 2022 ending 31 March 2027 with the option to extend for a further term of two plus two. - 3.
-How internal audit services will be developed in accordance with the internal audit charter - 3.1 Internal Audit objective and outcomes - 3.1.1 Internal audit is an independent, objective assurance and consulting activity designed to add value and improve the Authority's operations.
-It helps the Authority accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes.
+- 2.1 The role of the Head of Internal Audit and contract management is provided by South Norfolk Council to; Breckland, Broadland, North Norfolk, and South Norfolk District Councils, Great Yarmouth Borough Council, the Broads Authority and from April 2022, Norwich City Council.
+All Councils are bound by a Partnership Agreement. - 2.2 The delivery of the internal audit plans for each Council is provided by an external audit contractor, who reports directly to the Head of Internal Audit at South Norfolk Council.
+Following a successful procurement exercise the new contract with TIAA Ltd commenced from 1 April 2022 and ends on 31 March 2027, with the option to extend for a further term of two plus two. - 3.
+How internal audit services will be developed in accordance with the Internal Audit Charter - 3.1 Internal Audit objective and outcomes - 3.1.1 Internal audit is an independent, objective assurance and consulting activity designed to add value and improve the Council's operations.
+It helps the Council accomplish its objectives by

-- 3.1.2 The outcomes of the internal audit service are detailed in the Internal Audit Charter and can be summarised as; delivering a risk-based audit plan in a professional, independent manner, to provide the Authority with an opinion on the level of assurance it can place upon the internal control environment, systems of risk management and corporate governance arrangements, and to make recommendations to improve these provisions, where further development would be beneficial. - 3.1.3 The reporting of the outcomes from internal audit is through direct reports to senior management in respect of the areas reviewed under their remit, in the form of an audit report.
-The Audit Committee and the Section 151 and 17 Officers also receive: - The Audit Plans Report, which is risk based and forms the next financial year's plan of work: and - The Annual Report and Opinion on the overall adequacy and effectiveness of the Authority's framework of governance, risk management and control.
+- bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes. - 3.1.2 The outcomes of the Internal Audit Service are detailed in the Internal Audit Charter and can be summarised as; delivering a risk-based audit plan in a professional, independent manner, to provide the Council with an opinion on the level of assurance it can place upon the internal control environment, systems of risk management and corporate governance arrangements, and to make recommendations to improve these provisions, where further development would be beneficial. - 3.1.3 The reporting of the outcomes from internal audit is through direct reports to senior management in respect of the areas reviewed under their remit, in the form of an audit report.
+The Audit Committee and the Section 17 Officer also receive: - - The annual Internal Audit Plan, which is risk based and forms the next financial year's plan of work; and - The Annual Report and Opinion on the overall adequacy and effectiveness of the Council's framework of governance, risk management and control.